vmware-archive/gcp-env-bootstrap/README.md

 Follow the prompt to create the `envs` directories.

-The UP / DOWN scripts use tmux windows.
+The up/down scripts use tmux windows.
 Use tmux commands to switch between the windows and monitor progress.

 To bring the envrionments "UP" run: